Raise & Breeding Splash Marans: Everything You Need to Know

 What are the differences between Blue, Black, and Splash Marans?

-Blue Marans have that gorgeous slate-blue color with darker lacing.
+Blue Marans have that good-looking slate-blue color with darker lacing.
 Black Marans are deep, solid black with a green sheen.
-From my breeding experience, these two are quite common in most flocks.
+I see these two are quite common in most flocks.

 Splash Marans are the showstoppers – white base with irregular dark spots scattered across their feathers.

-All three varieties lay the same dark chocolate eggs and with identical temperaments.
+All three varieties of Marans lay the same dark chocolate eggs and have identical temperaments.
 The only real difference is their stunning plumage patterns, each bringing unique beauty to your backyard flock.

 How to breed Blue, Black, and Splash Marans?

-Getting into breeding these colorful Marans was confusing at first.
-I thought pairing two blue chickens would give me all blue chicks – boy was I wrong!
+Getting into breeding these colorful chickens was confusing at first.
+I thought pairing two blue chickens would give me all blue chicks – boy, was I wrong!
 Understanding the genetics behind each cross changed everything for me.

 Blue Cross Blue: